rajv11/P1/README.md

 # Restaurant Application
-##User can entr name, select option for type of burger and number of burgers.
+User can enter name, select option for type of burger and number of burgers.
 ![Screenshot](../master/P1/images/image.png)